Perris Union High School District

 The Perris Union High School District is a school district serving Menifee and Perris, California.
 It is the only high school-only district in Riverside County.

-The Perris Union High School District educates about 10,000 secondary and middle school students who live in the 2 rapidly growing cities and in surrounding rural areas in Menifee Valley and Perris Valley.
+The Perris Union High School District educates about 10,000 secondary and middle school students living in the 2 rapidly growing cities and surrounding rural areas in Menifee Valley and Perris Valley.

+Boundary

+The school district boundary is as follows: